Marcellis/mad-codelabs/docs/level4-example/level4-example.md

 The reason why we have to start all the Coroutines inside a Main dispatcher is because it’s not possible to modify the user interface within an IO thread.

 Positive
-: All done, test your app and push it to github!
+: All done, test your app and push it to GitLab!